Wildlife Migration and Movement

 See how we’re supporting regional wildlife crossing projects

-More than 17,000 vehicles traverse this corridor of I-5, between Ashland and the California border every day, creating an almost permanent barrier to wildlife movement and increased risk for wildlife-vehicle collisions and accidents.
+More than 17,000 vehicles traverse the I-5 corridor between Ashland and the California border daily, creating an almost permanent barrier to wildlife movement and increasing the risk for wildlife-vehicle collisions and accidents.

-Success!
-The Oregon Department of Transportation (ODOT) was awarded a grant from the Federal Highway Administration’s Wildlife Crossing Pilot Program for the design and construction of an overcrossing at the Mariposa Preserve location approximately 3.5 miles north of the border with California.
+• Oregon Department of Transportation (ODOT) was awarded a grant from the Federal Highway Administration’s (FHWA) Wildlife Crossing Pilot Program (WCPP) for the design and construction of an overcrossing at the Mariposa Preserve location, approximately 3.5 miles north of our border with California.

-Once an intergovernmental agreement is signed, work to complete engineering will begin with construction slated to begin in early 2028.
+• Once an intergovernmental agreement between ODOT and FHWA is signed, work to complete engineering will begin with construction slated for sometime in 2028.

 SW Oregon